thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 12.2 Text inlining
 ------------------

+*Text inlining* is actually very similar to the *expression inlining* capability we just saw, but it actually adds more power.
+It is enabled explicitly with `th:inline="text"`.

-We have to note that there is a possible `text` value for `th:inline`, which not only enables the same *inlined expressions* as we saw before, but in fact processes tag bodies as if they were templates processed in the `TEXT` template mode (more about this in the next chapter about the *textual template modes*).
+Text inlining not only allows us to use the same *inlined expressions* we just saw, but in fact processes *tag bodies* as if they were templates processed in the `TEXT` template mode, which allows us to perform text-based template logic (not only output expressions).

+We will see more about this in the next chapter about the *textual template modes*.

 12.3 JavaScript inlining
 ------------------------

-JavaScript inlining allows for a better integration of Thymeleaf output expressions into JavaScript scripts in templates being processed in the `HTML` template mode.
+JavaScript inlining allows for a better integration of JavaScript `<script>` blocks in templates being processed in the `HTML` template mode.

-As happens with *text inlining*, this is actually equivalent to processing the scripts' contents as if they were templates in the `JAVASCRIPT` template mode.
-Note however that JavaScript inlining is more *intelligent* than text inlining, and will perform more operations than mere text output (see below).
+As happens with *text inlining*, this is actually equivalent to processing the scripts' contents as if they were templates in the `JAVASCRIPT` template mode, and therefore all the power of the *textual template modes* (see next chapter) will be at hand.
+However, in this section we will focus on how we can use it for adding the output of our Thymeleaf expressions into our JavaScript blocks.

 This mode has to be explicitly enabled using `th:inline="javascript"`: